Holme Moss transmitting station: History

 The site is now owned and operated by Arqiva.

-Television signals from Holme Moss travelled much further than their intended service area.
-The Isle of Man and parts of the Irish Republic, mainly Dublin and Wicklow, could receive a signal from Holme Moss for some years.
-Emley Moor and Moorside Edge masts can be seen from the location (Emley Moor from Holme Moss).

 VHF Radio broadcasts started on 10 December 1956, for the Home, Light, Third Programme as they were then titled (see table).
 To this day, these three stations operate on exactly the same frequencies as they did in 1956.
 Subsequently, BBC Local Radio services were added in the early 1970s.
 With the awarding of a national commercial station, Classic FM is also broadcast.
 DAB transmissions also now originate from here.

 These transmissions cover North West England (mainly Greater Manchester and Cheshire) and most of Yorkshire; however, signals can be heard as far south as London and as far north as Scotland, whilst coverage can also be heard in Ireland and mainland Europe.

 The base of the station is 1,719 ft (524 m) above sea level and the mast another 750 ft (228 m) on top of that.
 This gives a maximum aerial height of 2,467 ft (752 m) which is one of the highest in the UK.
 The mast weighs 140 tons and is held up by 5 sets of stay levels.
 At 250 kW ERP on the national channels, it is one of the most powerful VHF sites in the country.